metal-stack/docs/docs/src/concepts/user-management.md

 - **Metal-Edit** has the **Edit** role and may create, edit and delete most resources.
 - **Metal-Viewer** is a **Viewer** and may only view resources and may access machines.

+Each of these users have a corresponding [HMAC](https://en.wikipedia.org/wiki/HMAC) token, which can be used to authenticate against the API.
+The tokens do not expire and can be used as long as the service is running.
+Be cautious with who you share the tokens with.

 ## OIDC

 Currently the only way to act as a different user than the default ones, is by using OIDC authentication.
 Here the OIDC provider decides which role the user has.